 He developed a lasting collaborative friendship with Crosby, Stills, & Nash as well, and traveled with them as tour photographer on the famed CSNY 1974 reunion tour.
 He has also co-produced multi-disc CD and DVD box sets individually for David Crosby (2006), Stephen Stills (2013), and Graham Nash (2009), with whom he also co-produced the CSNY 1974 Live box-set released in 2014.
 Nash, a renowned photographer and printer himself, has also collaborated with Bernstein on editing his photographs of musicians for future book projects.

 Bernstein's work is well known within the world of music, and is included in the permanent collection of the Rock & Roll Hall of Fame and Museum.
+His work was a key inspiration for the look of Cameron Crowe's well-received rock film Almost Famous, in which many scenes were precise re-creations of Bernstein's photographs.
+His many album covers are commonly listed among the most influential in rock's visual history.
 He has been published in a wide spectrum of books on music, musicians, and the music business, as well as in Time, The New York Times and Rolling Stone.
 He was profiled in MOJO, the esteemed British music publication, which extensively featured his photos of Neil Young.